-- 1. Overtime shall be considered scheduled if an employee receives notice prior to the end of the employee's regular shift on his/her last regular work day prior to the day for which the overtime work is scheduled. - 2.
+- 1. Overtime shall be considered scheduled if an employee receives notice prior to the end of the employee's regular shift on their last regular workday prior to the day for which the overtime work is scheduled. - 2.
 Employees assigned to a specific task shall be given first choice when scheduling overtime to complete that specific task. - 3.
-Employees requesting placement on the scheduled overtime list shall notify his/her supervisor in writing.
+Employees requesting placement on the scheduled overtime list shall notify their supervisor in writing.
 The initial list rotation will be based on seniority, within classification by shop or reporting area, and rotate in that order.
-If specific skills are required for an overtime assignment, management has the right to make assignments based on need and/or expertise. - 4.
-If an employee is unavailable or refuses the overtime, his/her name will be moved to the bottom of the list.
+If specific skills are required for an overtime assignment, management has the right to make assignments based on need and/or expertise.
+This language in item #3 shall not apply to the Biosolids Coordinators. - 4.
+If an employee is unavailable or refuses the overtime, their name will be moved to the bottom of the list.